drunkard/ceph-readable-doc/html/_sources/dev/peering.txt

 determine which OSDs must be consulted before we can successfully *peer*.
 The set of past intervals is bounded by *last epoch started*, the most recent *past interval* for which we know *peering* completed.
-The process by with an OSD discovers a PG exists in the first place is by exchanging *PG info* messages, so the OSD always has some lower bound on *last epoch started*.
+The process by which an OSD discovers a PG exists in the first place is by exchanging *PG info* messages, so the OSD always has some lower bound on *last epoch started*.